 We believe homework is important because it is a valuable tool in helping students make the most of their experience in school.
 Homework helps reinforce what has been learned in class, increases understanding and retention, prepares students for upcoming lessons, teaches responsibility, and helps students develop positive study habits.

 Homework is generally given Monday through Thursday, but may occassionally be assigned on Fridays when needed.
 It is checked the next day that your child returns to class.
 Failure to complete homework assignments will seriously affect learning outcomes planned by the teacher, may result in the loss of privileges for students, and will lower your child's work study grade.

-Your child will be expected to keep a homework/assignment planner or spiral tablet to use as a planner.
+Your child will be expected to keep a homework/assignment planner.
+This planner is provided by the school.
 Students are expected to write down all homework assignments, projects, and tests in their planners.

 Absences & Missed Work